A Level Biology Revision Notes

 Globular Proteins

-Introduction Proteins are the most abundant molecules found in living organisms.
+By Sohaib Asghar Introduction Proteins are the most abundant molecules found in living organisms.
 They play structural as well as functional roles in the bodies of living organisms.
 As structural molecules, they are present in nuclear material, cell membrane, cytoskeleton, etc. They are present in every organelle and every cell of a living organism.
-Almost all the functions …
+Almost …

 Read article →